byeongtakpark/vertiport-performance/README.md

 # vertiport-performance
 Code accompanying the " Vertiport Performance Analysis for On-Demand Urban Air Mobility Operation in Seoul Metropolitan Area" and "Analysis of Vertiport Performance via Queueing Network Model" by Byeong Tak Park.

-* The former paper is published in [International Journal of Aeronautical and Space Sciences (2022)](https://link.springer.com/article/10.1007/s42405-022-00505-z).
+* The former is published in [International Journal of Aeronautical and Space Sciences (2022)](https://link.springer.com/article/10.1007/s42405-022-00505-z).
-* The latter paper is my master thesis.
+* The latter is my master thesis.

 ## Requirements